 Join me and Cara Harvey, fellow mom and productivity mentor, as we talk about her 15 Minute Formula.
 This is an avenue to help moms feel more confident, less of a hot mess, and start to structure and run their lives in a way that allows them to live a life by design!
-We’ll be talking about how to ditch the hustle mindset and create schedules, goals, and routines that fit into a busy mom’s life- without the overwhelm or the burnout!
+We’ll be talking about how to ditch the mom guilt and hustle mindset and create schedules, goals, and routines that fit into a busy mom’s life- without the overwhelm or the burnout!

 Cara’s Instagram- https://www.instagram.com/apurposedrivenmom/